4 Mistakes Tax Professionals Make When Applying TNMM

 level of aggregation, it does not mean you can take a total P&L of the tested

-party and calculate the profit level indicator from there.
+party and calculate the profit indicator from there.
 Segmentation of the

 P&L is a crucial step of TNMM analysis, and you must ensure it is done